samcrow/PPL-plugin-template/README.md

 ## Licensing ##

-The licensing for this project is intended to provide ultimate freedom from restrictions on the files that remain after `bootstrap.sh` is executed.
+The licensing for this project is intended to provide ultimate freedom from restrictions on the files that remain after `bootstrap.rb` is executed.

 `bootstrap.rb` is licensed under the Boost software license.